Reviews You Can Rely On

 How We Test Ski Jackets

-We started this review with careful research into the market's current jacket offerings before selecting the most promising ones for hands-on testing.
+We started this review by diving into the market's current jacket offerings before selecting the most promising ones for hands-on testing.
 Then, we purchased them at retail price and hit the slopes.
 From snowy and windy days in the Sierra to brutally cold and clear days in the Tetons, our testers put these jackets through more than 100 individual tests – we ski lap after lap in each of these garments.
 To better compare products, we took single ski runs in each jacket, then changed in the lodge between runs to get real-time comparisons in similar conditions and note the differences between jackets.
-Finally, we ran each jacket through a shower test where we wore the jacket in a shower for 5 minutes to take note of water resistance.
-Over the past ten years, our team of experts has tested 76 of the best ski jackets and has designed this comprehensive review to help you find the best options based on value and performance.
+Finally, we ran each jacket through a shower test, wearing each in a shower for 5 minutes to take note of water resistance.
+Over the past ten years, our team of experts has tested 80 of the best ski jackets and have designed this comprehensive review to help you find the best options based on value and performance.

 Our ski jackets were tested using six performance metrics: